Ed-Fi-Alliance-OSS/Project-Tanager/docs/CS/IDENTITY-PROVIDERS.md

 # Notes on Identity Providers

+The Configuration Service will need to be interoperable with many different identity providers, each of which has its own standard for how to create new client credentials.

 ## Keycloak

-[Add Custom CLaims from User Attributes in Keycloak](https://datmt.com/backend/how-to-add-custom-claims-from-user-attributes-in-keycloak)
+[Add Custom Claims from User Attributes in Keycloak](https://datmt.com/backend/how-to-add-custom-claims-from-user-attributes-in-keycloak)

 ## AWS Cognito